tienmt/f_graphical_Horseshoe/README.md

 # tempered graphical Horsshoe
 simulations for tempered/fractional graphical Horsshoe.
+See paper: "Mai, T. T. (2024).
+Concentration of a sparse Bayesian model with Horseshoe prior in estimating high-dimensional precision matrix. arXiv:2406.14269."

+* need to load file 'Untitled.R' and 'Omega0_p100_rnd.Rdata'.
+* Then run the file 'sim_dense.R' for simulations with dense precision matrices.
+* run the file 'simu_sparse.R' for simulations with sparse precision matrices.

 The main Gibbs sampler is due to "Li, Y., Craig, B. A., & Bhadra, A. (2019).
 The graphical horseshoe estimator for inverse covariance matrices.
 Journal of Computational and Graphical Statistics, 28(3), 747–757."